 Professor John Studd is recognised and respected as one of the world’s most authoritative and experienced gynaecologists.
 He is an expert in the use of hormone replacement therapy following menopause and for the treatment of hormone responsive depression and in the treatment of osteoporosis.

-He is an expert in the treatment of menopausal symptoms, PMS, osteoporosis and hormone responsive depression using hormone replacement therapy.
-He is a recipient of the prestigious Blair-Bell Gold Medal, which was awarded by the Royal Spociety of Medicine in recognition of the immense contribution that he has made to the field of gynaecology.
+Professor John Studd is an expert in the treatment of menopausal symptoms, pre-menstrual syndrome (PMS), osteoporosis and hormone responsive depression using hormone replacement therapy (HRT).
+He is a recipient of the highly prestigious Blair-Bell Gold Medal, which was awarded by the Royal Spociety of Medicine in recognition of the immense contribution that he has made to the field of gynaecology.
 Professor Studd was a senior Consultant Gynaecologist at the Chelsea & Westminster Hospital, London and also Professor of Gynaecology at Imperial College.
 He now consults privately at the London PMS and Menopause Clinic and The Osteoporosis Screening Centre, which he established and runs.

 Guru and Champion of Women's Health